 Cost Effectiveness: The assessment against this criterion evaluates the capital costs, annual Operating and Maintenance (O&M) costs, and the net present value (NPV) of this remedy relative to alternatives.
-The capping remedy remedial costs would be incurred as part of the proposed site development, regardless of the findings of the SLRA.
+The capping remedy remedial costs would be incurred as part of the proposed site development, regardless of the placement of slag aggregate on the Site below capped surfaces.